-With the new school year almost here, there are a lot of families preparing for more than back to school; they’re getting ready or they are getting ready to help their child move out of the house for the first time.
+With a new school year starting in the fall, there are a lot of families preparing for more than back to school.
+They’re getting ready or are starting to get ready to help their child move out of the house for the first time.

 Even if you’re excited about having a new adventure, moving away from the family home can be difficult for both students and parents.
-You can ease the transition by choosing a few essentials to take along to make your new home feel just like the home you left.
+You can ease the transition by choosing a few moving out essentials to make your new home feel just like the home you left.

 Moving away doesn’t mean giving up a cozy bed